Skip to main content

 Mai: Child of Ages was developed by Chubby Pixel.

-Mai: Child of Ages has received very positive reviews from players.
+Mai: Child of Ages has received positive reviews from players.
 Most players liked this game for its gameplay but disliked it for its stability.